 William G. Warshaw, Bruce Farrel Dorn & Associates, Chicago

 10:00 – 10:15 a.m.
 Break (refreshments provided)

-Gain a better understanding of expert witness testimonies and evidence with this insightful segment that provides both hypothetical scenarios and the speaker’s personal practices.
-Learn how to use/introduce medical literature and exclude evidence of informed consent as a defense.
+This insightful segment provides hypothetical scenarios and each speaker’s personal practices when presenting an expert witness to the jury.
+Learn how to admit evidence of standards or guidelines, to use inadmissible medical literature, and to offer or exclude evidence of informed consent as a defense.

 Kurt D. Lloyd, Lloyd Law Group Ltd., Chicago

 Robert W. Smyth, Jr., Donohue Brown Mathewson & Smyth, Chicago